 This test checks for the human papillomavirus (HPV) around the cervix.
-HPVs can cause warts, including plantar warts on the bottom of the feet and genital warts.
-They can also cause different kinds of cancers, including cervical, throat, and anal cancers.
+There are different kinds of HPV.
+The viruses can cause warts, such as plantar warts on the bottom of the feet, and genital warts.
+They can also cause different kinds of cancers.
+These include cervical, throat, and anal cancers.

-More than 100 types of HPVs have been identified.
-Relatively few carry a high cancer risk.
+More than 100 types of HPVs have been found.
+Few carry a high cancer risk.
 HPV can travel from person to person during sexual contact.
-In fact, it's one of the most widely spread sexually transmitted diseases (STDs).
+It’s one of the most widely spread sexually transmitted diseases (STDs).

-This test requires a sample of cells from your cervix.
-To collect the sample, your doctor will put a speculum into your vagina so that he or she can reach the cervix.
-Your doctor will use one or more devices – shaped like a spatula, brush, or both – to collect samples of cells in the cervix.
+This test is done with a sample of cells from your cervix.
+To collect the sample, your healthcare provider will put a speculum into your vagina so that he or she can reach the cervix.
+Your provider will use 1 or more tools shaped like a spatula, brush, or both.
+These are used to collect samples of cells in the cervix.